 |Spaghetti and meatballs||Duck confit, chips and salad|

 Our apartment was very close to a few different ski hire shops.
 We chose the closest one, Intersport Balcons, and were happy with the service and the quality of the equipment.
 Ski hire for our family of four came to a total of €330 for the week.
+We booked this in advance to ensure availability of ski equipment for our family in a busy week.

 The children were enrolled into ESF ski school for morning lessons (9-11:45am) for six mornings.
 This cost €190 per child.
 It’s possible to add lunch and afternoon lessons to this at the time of booking.
 You can also choose to enrol your child into a Super6 group which guarantees a maximum of six children per class (ours had approximately 10-12 kids) at a higher cost.